- IBM Quantum

 Quantum Computing for Natural Sciences with IBM Quantum (openHPI)

-A course on quantum simulation applied to chemistry and materials science, developed by the Hasso Plattner Institute with IBM Quantum.
-Free and self-paced on openHPI, the course addresses one of the most compelling near-term applications for quantum computers: simulating quantum systems that are intractable for classical methods.
+A course on quantum simulation applied to chemistry and materials science, taught by IBM Quantum researchers on the Hasso Plattner Institute’s openHPI platform.
+Free and self-paced, the course addresses one of the most compelling near-term applications for quantum computers: simulating quantum systems that are intractable for classical methods.

 Quantum chemistry is widely considered the most promising early application area for quantum computing.
 This course gives you the conceptual framework and practical Qiskit tools to understand and experiment with quantum simulation of molecular systems.